Supporting Individuals At Risk

 If you or someone you know are in immediate danger and are at risk of female genital mutilation, ‘honour’-based abuse, forced marriage or any other harmful traditional practices then please contact the police on 999.

-The police ‘Silent Solution’ system will ensure that the police are aware if you are in need of urgent help but cannot speak.
+The police ‘Silent Solution’ system will ensure that the police are aware if you require urgent help but cannot speak.
 For this to work, the instructions are as follows:

 1) Dial 999